 The integrated Master of Arts in Christian Ministry (M.A.C.M.) and Master of Business Administration (M.B.A.) program is designed to prepare students to serve in roles requiring both theological education and administrative skills.
-The Integrated Master of Arts in Christian Ministry/Master of Business Administration is a 60 credit hour program which consists of 30 hours from the M.A.C.M. and 30 hours from the M.B.A.
+By recognizing 9 hours of the M.B.A. coursework as fulfilling the specialization requirement in the M.A.C.M., the total coursework for the integrated program is 60 hours.
 Students complete coursework for one program before beginning the other program.
 Students choose the order in which they complete the programs.
 They may enter the MACM during any fall, spring or summer.
 They may enter the MBA in any Fall or Spring term.
 Students who decide to complete only one of these programs will need to change their major to the chosen program and follow the requirements for that degree.